oohlalog/oohlalog_grails/README.md

 There are three tags available:

-- **&lt;olo:lib/&gt;** - adds and configures the JavaScript library. the OohLaLog API global is "olo".
+- **&lt;olo:lib/&gt;** - adds and configures the JavaScript library.
+Accepts "version" and "minified" attributes.
+The OohLaLog API JS global is "olo".
 - **&lt;olo:counterImage/&gt;** - adds an image that will increment a counter when loaded by a client.
 Accepts "*name*" attribute.
 - **&lt;olo:logImage/&gt;** - adds an image that will submit a log when loaded by a client.
 Accepts "*level*", "*category*", and "*message*" attributes.